mergewayhq/mergeway-cli/docs/arch/schema-spec.md

 ## File Association

-`file_patterns` bind a type to one or more data files.
+`include` bind a type to one or more data files.
 Patterns may select both YAML and JSON documents.
 When matching files, the CLI infers the type from the configuration; a top-level `type` field is optional and only used as an override/sanity check.

 ```yaml
 # multi-object file example